February 12

 GUIDE FOR CLASSROOM PRESENTATION AND PERSONAL ENRICHMENT

-Theme: Moods destroy sincere relationships.
+Theme: Moods deqoy sincere relationships.

 DISCUSSION QUESTIONS: